Schedule Your Diagnostic Consultation

 Content Development

-Many data centers focus much of their time (and content) on late stages of the sales cycles.
-This final 30% of the buyer’s journey (the Decision Stage) is where prospects are thinking about locations, pricing, peering, managed services, and things like carrier-neutral.
-However, what about the first 70% of the buyer’s journey?
+Many data centers focus much of their time (and content) on the late stages of the sales cycles.
+This final 17% of the buyer’s journey (the Decision Stage) is where prospects think about locations, pricing, peering, managed services, and things like carrier-neutral.
+However, what about the first 83% of the buyer’s journey?

-Allocating resources towards the Awareness and Consideration Stages (the beginning and middle stages of the buyer’s journey) can help data center compete more effectively in local, regional, and international markets.
+Allocating resources toward the Awareness and Consideration Stages (the beginning and middle stages of the buyer’s journey) can help data centers compete more effectively in local, regional, and international markets.

 Your business should really dig into and understand who it is you are trying to attract.
 Once you have identified your buyer personas, stop talking to them about everything under the sun.
 Instead, focus on their interests, pain points, challenges, goals, and other relevant information.